-The Centre for Islamic Theology, Ethics & Spirituality (CITES) at Huron University coordinates Islamic Studies at the Bachelor of Arts (BA), Master of Theological Studies (MTS), and Master of Arts (MA Theology) levels within the Faculty of Theology as well as interdisciplinary programs with the Faculty of Arts and Social Sciences (FASS) and across campus; to organize public and academic programming that explores current topics in Islamic theology and ethics; to support spiritual care for students; and to facilitate dialogue and learning among Muslims and other faith and spiritual communities.
+The Centre for Islamic Theology, Ethics & Spirituality (CITES) at Huron University coordinates Islamic Studies at the Bachelor of Arts (BA) and Master of Theological Studies (MTS) levels within the Faculty of Theology as well as interdisciplinary programs with the Faculty of Arts and Social Sciences (FASS) and across campus; to organize public and academic programming that explores current topics in Islamic theology and ethics; to support spiritual care for students; and to facilitate dialogue and learning among Muslims and other faith and spiritual communities.

 News & Events